wtylerchapman/wtylerchapman.github.io/about.md

 permalink: /about/
 ---

-You can contact me over email or my github profile.
+Please feel invited to contact me over email or my github profile.